 A dual-fuel system incorporates both a heat pump and a gas fired unit into one machine.
-During normal operation the unit will run in its heat pump mode.
+During normal operation, the unit will run in its heat pump mode.
 This means that it will take the BTU’s from the outside air and transfer them via the indoor coil into the home.
-This operation will takes place between a set range of temperatures.
-In other words when the outdoor temperature is between (25-40) degrees and 100 degrees the unit will run in the heat pump mode.
-When the outdoor temperature drops below 25-40 degrees the unit will switch over to a gas fired furnace.
-This switch over prevents ice from developing on the outdoor coil.
-On a normal heat pump ice can develop on the outdoor coil when the temperature drops below a certain degree.
+This operation will take place between a set range of temperatures.
+In other words, when the outdoor temperature is between (25-40) degrees and 100 degrees the unit will run in the heat pump mode.
+When the outdoor temperature drops below 25-40 degrees the unit will switch over to a gas-fired furnace.
+This switchover prevents ice from developing on the outdoor coil.
+On a normal heat pump, ice can develop on the outdoor coil when the temperature drops below a certain degree.
 When this happens the heat pump must go into what is called the defrost cycle.
 During the defrost cycle the unit switches into the air conditioning mode to melt the ice on the coil.
 When this happens cold air blows out of the registers.
-Electric heat strips are engaged during this temporary defrost cycle to help compensate for the rush of cold air.
+Electric heat strips are engaged during this temporary to defrost cycle to help compensate for the rush of cold air.
 A dual system eliminates this problem.

 What is the difference between a split-system and a package unit?